yuhuilo/gitasktic/ODD_BALL/README.md

 # ODD BALL Experiment
-written in Psychopy3
+written in Psychopy3 and python3.
-May be executed in command line. i.e. python odd_ball.py
+Depend on the python install, this script can be executed in python natively i.e. python odd_ball.py or use psychopy coder.